tsunami416604/azure-docs.hu-hu/articles/sql-database/transparent-data-encryption-byok-azure-sql-configure.md

 >

-## <a name="step-3-add-the-key-vault-key-to-the-server-and-set-the-tde-protector"></a>3. lépés A Key Vault-kulcs hozzáadása a kiszolgálóhoz, és állítsa be a TDE-Védőhöz
+## <a name="step-3-add-the-key-vault-key-to-the-server-and-set-the-tde-protector"></a>3\. lépés.
+A Key Vault-kulcs hozzáadása a kiszolgálóhoz, és állítsa be a TDE-Védőhöz

      cli
      # add server key and update encryption protector